Dynamic soaring: Basic mechanism

 The energy is extracted by using the velocity difference between the two airmasses to lift the flying object to a higher altitude (or to reverse the descent respectively) after the transfer between the airmasses.

 In practice, there is a turbulent mixing layer between the moving and stationary air mass.
 In addition, drag forces are continually slowing the plane.
 Since higher speed gives rise to higher drag forces, there is a maximum speed that can be attained.
-Typically around 10 times the windspeed for efficient glider designs.
+This is typically around 10 times the windspeed for efficient glider designs.

 When seabirds perform dynamic soaring, the wind gradients are much less pronounced, so the energy extraction is comparably smaller.
 Instead of flying in circles as glider pilots do, birds commonly execute a series of half circles in opposite directions, in a zigzag pattern.
 An initial climb though the gradient while facing into the wind causes it to gain airspeed.
 It then makes an 180° turn and dives back through the same gradient but in the downwind direction, which again causes it to gain airspeed.
 It then makes an 180° turn at low altitude, in the other direction, to face back up into the wind... and the cycle repeats.
 By repeating the manoeuvre over and over it can make progress laterally to the wind while maintaining its airspeed, which enables it to travel in a cross-wind direction indefinitely.

 As drag is slowing the bird, dynamic soaring is a tradeoff between speed lost to drag, and speed gained by moving through the wind gradient.
 At some point, climbing higher carries no additional benefit, as the wind gradient lessens with altitude.